 The first question can be answered using the information and the way in which it has been gathered.
 The answer to the second question doesn’t just depend on the way the information is selected, but also the way in which this information is used in building the model.

-Most-used methods of analysis in Predictive Analytics
+6 common methods of Predictive Analytics analysis

 The reliability of the model used, initially and in the long term, depends greatly on the method used to analyze the information.
 Examples of oft-used analysis methods for Predictive Analytics are: